autumoswitzerland/autumo-beetroot/README.md

 	public  String getResource();
 ```

-For generated handlers (with the CRUD generator) this is usually not necessary, because they have a standard implementation:
+For generated handlers (with the CRUD generator) this is usually not necessary, because they have a standard implementation (here for `index.html`):

 ```Java
 	@Override